ibexa/documentation-developer/docs/administration/back_office/back_office_elements/add_dropdowns.md

 ---
-description: Add custom drop down menus to Back Office interface.
+description: Add custom drop down menus to back office interface.
 ---

 # Add drop-downs

-In [[= product_name =]], you can create a reusable custom drop-down and implement it anywhere in the Back Office.
+In [[= product_name =]], you can create a reusable custom drop-down and implement it anywhere in the back office.
 Follow the steps below to learn how to integrate this component to fit it to your project needs.

 ## Create `<select>` input